 Over the next few years Cross kept working appearing in features such as “Running with Scissors” (2006) and “Milk” (2008).
 Since 2011 he has made a comeback in several features such as “Lincoln” (2012), “Last Weekend: (2013) “The Automatic Hate” (2015), “The Last Film Festival” (2016) “Tilt” and “Everything Beautiful Is Far Away” both from 2017.

 In between the films and TV in 2003 he made his stage debut at the Williamstown Playhouse in John Guare’s play “Landscape of the Body,” directed by Michael Grief.
-He played guitar for the rock band Roostir, attended Trinity College in Hartford, Connecticut in 2007 and in 2009 appeared as William ‘Fred’ Parsons on the British stage adaptation of Breakfast at Tiffany’s.
+He played guitar for the rock band Roostir, attended Trinity College in Hartford, Connecticut in 2007 and 2009 he appeared as William ‘Fred’ Parsons on the British stage adaptation of Breakfast at Tiffany’s.